Take

 No inputs

-In cases where no inputs are necessary, you can set the value to an empty array.
+If no inputs are necessary, you can set the value to an empty array.
 In this case, no input fields are rendered.